- Search The Registry

 Italy and Ethiopia were members of the League of Nations, yet the League was unable to control Italy or to protect Ethiopia when Italy violated Article X of the Covenant of the League of Nations.
 The Abyssinia Crisis of 1935 is often seen as a clear demonstration of the ineffectiveness of the League.
 Ethiopia was defeated, annexed and subjected to military occupation.

 The Ethiopian Empire became a part of the Italian colony of Italian East Africa.
 Ethiopian resistance movements in the colony continued until the Italian defeat in East Africa in 1941, during the East African Campaign of the Second World War.
 The Italian victory coincided with the zenith of the dictator Benito Mussolini and the Fascist regime at home and abroad.
 Ethiopia was consolidated with Eritrea and Italian Somaliland into Africa Orientale Italiana (Italian East Africa).
-Second Italo-Ethiopian War lasted until May 5, 1936.
+The second Italo-Ethiopian War lasted until May 5, 1936.